-- 10.1 In any safeguarding matter, the welfare of the student/apprentice is paramount.
-Only a restricted number of people within the College will have access to information that involves such incidents.
-Information will be shared on a 'need to know' basis, see Annex D. - 10.2 The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.
+- The welfare of the student/apprentice is paramount in any safeguarding matter.
+Only a restricted number of people within the College will have access to information about such incidents.
+Information will be shared on a 'need to know' basis; see Annex D. - The Data Protection Act 2018 and GDPR do not prevent the sharing of information to keep children safe.
+Fears about sharing information must not stand in the way of safeguarding and promoting the welfare and safety of children.